After noticing significant benefits and improvements in production, the company put in an order for the second one.

 “The robotic station has made our heavy-duty production a lot more efficient”

 Since Istrail did not have much previous experience in robotic welding, the company was not sure how the start of the production would go and how fast the start-up would be.

 “When acquiring new technology, you cannot be fully sure how the implementation goes and how the production team adapts the new technology to their routines.
 For us, it came as a positive surprise on how fast we were able to start with the station.
 We received extremely good support from Pemamek, which has very creative and solution-oriented professionals.”

 The PEMA Robotic welding station has been in full production for five years now.
 Istrail has been able to increase its production output and improve welding quality but also noticed improvements in the working environment.

 “The robotic station has made our heavy-duty production a lot more efficient.
 Also, it has improved our environment in the factory, such as decreased smoke and loud noises, and of course, improved overall working ergonomics,” describes Skipenes.

 When asked about the future and role of welding automation, Skipenes thinks that the steel industry is gearing up for automation, and Istrail, based on their previous experiences, follows that trend.

 Skipenes comments, “Automation makes the job easier -also for the welders.
 This is why I believe that the role of the welding automation grows.”

 Istrail has already set its eyes on the future and plans to increase the level of automation in its factory one step at a time.
-The second robotic welding solution is already in the pipeline.
+The second robotic welding solution is already delivered.

-“Our next PEMA Robotic welding station, which will be delivered in spring 2020, will be a bit bigger than the one we have now.
+“Our second PEMA Robotic welding station, which was delivered in spring 2020, is a bit bigger than the one we have now.
 The station brings us significant advantages and enables us to expand even more the variety of our largest heavy steel constructions.
-We are really looking forward to that,” summarizes Skipenes.
+We are really looking forward to the future and what that will bring,” summarizes Skipenes.